sensei-hacker/inavwiki/Modes.md

 1. Set switch to `NAV LAUNCH` mode prior to arming (note that it won't actually enable until arming)
 1. ARM the plane.
 Motor should start spinning at min_throttle (if `MOTOR_STOP` is active, motor won't spin)
 1. Put throttle stick to desired throttle value to be set **after** launch is finished.
 Motor should start spinning with  `nav_fw_launch_idle_thr`.
 Default is 1000 so it will respect `MOTOR_STOP` if active.
+From version 3.0 `nav_fw_launch_idle_motor_delay` can be set to delay the motor starting at idle (useful for launching large aircraft).
 Verify that motor don't respond to throttle stick motion.
 Don't touch the pitch/roll stick!
 1. Throw the airplane.
 It must be thrown leveled, or thrown by slinging it by wingtip.
 1. Motors will start at pre-configured `nav_fw_launch_thr` (default 1700) after `nav_fw_launch_motor_delay` (500ms)
 1. Launch sequence will finish when pilot switch off the NAV LAUNCH mode or move the sticks.